 When Dory and her pals arrive at the Marine Life Institute, they befriend Destiny, a friendly whale shark.
 Meet a gentle giant of your own at the Georgia Aquarium, which offers visitors a chance to swim with whale sharks in its Ocean Voyager exhibit.
 The exhibit also houses zebra sharks and thousands of fish and other creatures.
 If you'd rather not get so close to a shark, you'll have plenty to explore.
 The Atlanta aquarium contains more than 100,000 sea creatures.

-Some of the 100,000 sea creatures living at Georgia Aquarium in Atlanta
+Some of the more than 100,000 sea creatures living at the Georgia Aquarium in Atlanta

 Shedd Aquarium – Chicago, Illinois